 We accomplish our Mission by actively:

-We seek input from the broader active HIV and AIDS civil society community and, in particular, the regional constituencies we represent, on relevant PCB issues in advance of PCB meetings in a timely manner.
+We seek input from the broader active HIV and AIDS civil society community and, in particular, the regional constituencies we represent.

-We advocate for and lobby the UNAIDS Secretariat, Member States and Cosponsor organizations for the greater participation and meaningful involvement of PLHIV and civil society in every phase of the development, implementation and evaluation of their AIDS policies and programmes.
+We advocate for the greater participation and meaningful involvement of PLHIV and other key populations in every phase of the development, implementation and evaluation of HIV and AIDS policies and programmes.

-We bring forward, advocate for and lobby for the inclusion of the issues, problems, perspectives and needs of PLHIV and those most at risk of HIV in the agendas of PCB meetings.
+We bring forward and advocate for the inclusion of the issues, problems, perspectives and needs of people living with HIV and those most at risk of and vulnerable to HIV in the agendas of PCB meetings and we table solutions.

-We read, analyze, seek broad civil society input on, and strategize about the documents related to and in preparation for meetings and working groups in a timely manner.
+We read, analyse, seek broad civil society input on, and strategize about the documents related to and in preparation for PCB meetings and working groups meetings.

-We strategically meet with, lobby, and confer with Member States, Cosponsors and the Secretariat to advance our agenda.
+We strategically meet with, influence, negotiate and confer with Member States, Cosponsors to advance our agenda.

-We recruit the best, most representative NGO Delegates to serve on the PCB and we share our experiences on the PCB so that they may quickly learn to participate in it most effectively.
+We recruit the best, most representative candidate NGO Delegates to serve on the PCB and once appointed we share our experiences on the PCB so that they may quickly learn to participate most effectively.

-We invite observer NGOs attending PCB meetings to join us in order to give input, collaborate, and strategize with us so that we may be most effective.
+We invite observer NGOs attending PCB meetings to join us in order to give input, collaborate and strategize with us.

-We participate in our fair share of working groups, steering committees, and other ad hoc groups on key issues, policies, and the Delegation’s business.
+We participate actively in working groups, steering committees and other ad hoc groups on key issues and policies relevant to the Delegation’s mission and work.